 Leads on for the walk - Your dog must be lead trained.
 Leads should be no longer than 2 metres.
 For safety reasons, no retracting leads are allowed and choke collars are discouraged.
 Dogs must be under the direct control of their owners at all times.
 A maximum of 2 dogs per person is allowed.

-Health and safety of dogs - Breeds predisposed to heat exhaustion (such as bulldogs, boxers, pugs, boerboels and Pekingese) and unfit or overweight dogs are not encouraged to walk the 8km.
+Health and safety of dogs - Breeds predisposed to heat exhaustion (such as bulldogs, boxers, pugs, boerboels and Pekingese) and unfit or overweight dogs are not encouraged to walk the 5km or 8km.

 Please make sure your dogs are up-to-date with vaccinations and tick and flea control.

 Please don’t forget to keep your dog/s well hydrated at all times.

 Remember to take a plastic bag (doggy-doo bag) along with you for cleaning up any mess after your dog.
 Don’t bring your dogs if they are injured or ill.
 There will be veterinarians on duty and they reserve the right to remove any dog that is not well, too young or seems to be struggling from the walk.

 All finishers will receive a commemorative medal on completion of the walk within the specified time limit for the distance.